rarible/sdk/README.md

 //Invoke bid function.
-It will return a PrepareResponse with some useful information const { supportedCurrencies, // list of currency types supported by the blockchain (ETH, ERC20 etc.) multiple, // does the NFT supports multiple editions or not maxAmount, // max amount of the NFT that can be put on sale baseFee, // present it to a user, it's a base protocol fee that is taken on the trade submit, // use this Action to submit information after user input
+It will return a PrepareResponse with some useful information const { supportedCurrencies, // list of currency types supported by the blockchain (ETH, ERC20 etc.) multiple, // does the smart contract supports multiple editions or not maxAmount, // max amount of the NFT that can be put on sale baseFee, // present it to a user, it's a base protocol fee that is taken on the trade submit, // use this Action to submit information after user input